 The Data Protection Officer at the Research Council works to safeguard the personal privacy of all individuals whose data we process, to provide advice on our obligations and your rights, and serves as a liaison with the Norwegian Data Protection Authority.
 You may contact our Data Protection Officer by email at firstname.lastname@example.org.

 The Norwegian Data Protection Authority is the supervisory authority for our processing of personal data.

 For questions regarding our processing of personal data, the Norwegian Data Protection Authority recommends that you contact us first to try and clarify the issue.
 If you are not satisfied with the clarification and wish to lodge a complaint, the Norwegian Data Protection Authority recommends that you then contact our Data Protection Officer.

-If after having contacted our Data Protection Officer you still wish to lodge a complaint about what you see as a breach in our processing of personal data, the Norwegian Data Protection Authority website provides information on how to contact the Norwegian Data Protection Authority for assistance.
+If after having contacted our Data Protection Officer you still wish to lodge a complaint about what you see as a breach of regulations in our processing of personal data, the Norwegian Data Protection Authority website provides information on how to lodge a complaint with the Norwegian Data Protection Authority.